Shetty4L/walterbot/nlu_data/interrogation.md

 - you won't get away this
 - you have no chance

+## intent: threaten_family
+- your family is going to suffer now
+- all your money will be taken
+- your family will have nothing
+- your family will be punished for your actions
+- your family will have nothing
+- you will never be able to see your family again
+- your wife and kids will suffer
+- people who depend on you will suffer
+- your wife will hate you
+- your children will hate you

 ## intent: reassure
 - i'm going to help you through this
 - you're going to be ok